Heat Treatment and Heat Treating Standards

 ASTM A666-10 is the material standard for annealed stainless steel strips and bars.
 ASTM B709-04 covers the process of annealing iron alloy sheets and plates in a solution.

 ASTM C336-71, issued in 2010, is the procedure for testing the annealing point of glass using fiber elongation.
 Other ASTM standards cover a specific alloy when it has been processed, including the process of annealing.
 For example, ASTM A726-05 covers cold rolled magnetic lamination steel that has been partially processed.
-ASTM A726-05 allows the metal to have been semi-processed, whether this was done through cold-rolling or annealing.
+ASTM A726-05 allows for the metal to have been semi-processed, whether this was done through cold-rolling or annealing.
 The ASTM A536-84 standard for ductile iron castings allows for the castings to be heat treated or annealed.

 Related Heat Treatment Standards